lms-07/LGTEUN/README.md

 - The software environment is Ubuntu 18.04.5 LTS 64 bit.
 - This project is running on a single Nvidia GeForce RTX 3090 GPU based on Cuda 11.0.
 - We adopt Python 3.6.13, PyTorch 1.9.1+cu111.
-- Personally, the py+torch combination with mmcv library need to be chosen carefully, maybe encountering version dismatching problems.
+- Personally, the py+torch combination with =mmcv= library need to be chosen carefully, maybe encountering version dismatching problems.
 - Some key commands of my version referring [codebase of PanFormer](https://github.com/zhysora/PanFormer):